 I'm sorry to hear about your experiences with Astrabeds but I appreciate that you took the time to share your comments.

 In all fairness though I think it's fairly clear from their website that their mattresses are component latex mattresses that need to be assembled.
-They also have assembly instructions on their website.
+They also have

 I also don't think that someone is necessarily "lying" when they tell you that they can't do something and then find a way to do it anyway.
 It seems more likely that they found ways to make an exception to their normal procedures or policies to try and keep a customer happy.
 Their request for a picture also seems reasonable to me.

 It also seems odd to me that the zippers on two covers broke (even having one break would be unusual) and I'm wondering if it was the result of something that you were doing when you were assembling the mattress.